5 Best Shower Arm Reviews: Looking For Gooseneck Or Straight?

-We prepared a Top 5 shower arm reviews.
-Three of them are “S” shaped that lift the showerhead for 5” or more, and two of them are straight, strong and long – perfect for mounting rainfall showerheads.
+We prepared a Top 5 straight and gooseneck shower arm reviews.
+Three of them are “S” shaped (gooseneck shower arms) that lift the showerhead for 5” or more, and two of them are straight, strong and long – perfect for mounting rainfall showerheads.

-You pretty much know by now if you need an “S” shaped or a straight shower arm depending on where the piping enters your shower area.
+You pretty much know by now if you need a gooseneck or a straight shower arm depending on where the piping enters your shower area.
 Here is a simple rule of thumb:

-- Piping in your general head area?
-You need an “S” shaped shower arm (lifts the showerhead above your head).
+Piping in your general head area?
+You need a gooseneck shower arm (lifts the showerhead above your head).

 How much does a shower arm cost?
 The arms are relatively cheap and durable – you’re looking somewhere between $10 to 30$ for standard models (which are more than enough).
 Of course, you can find MOEN shower arms that cost more than a $100 – here is one for about $150.

 1. Purelux 16” Extra Long Review – Simply The Best Pick

 Picking the best shower arm is not rocket science.
 Purelux 16” shower arm is all about not being noticed – and that’s exactly what you want in a shower arm.